Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Outpatient Locations and Services

-The skilled therapists at the Baylor Institute for Rehabilitation (BIR) Outpatient Services clinic in Plano on Alliance Boulevard (on the Baylor Regional Medical Center at Plano campus) offer a variety of therapy services for patients suffering from physical conditions related to aging, gender, illness and injury.
+The skilled therapists at the Baylor Institute for Rehabilitation Outpatient Services clinic in Plano on Alliance Boulevard (on the Baylor Scott & White Medical Center - Plano campus) offer a variety of therapy services for patients suffering from physical conditions related to aging, gender, illness and injury.

 Our goal is to provide the high quality treatment and compassionate service needed to improve quality of life.

 Monday - Thursday: 7 a.m. to 7 p.m.Friday: 7 a.m. to 5 p.m.

 Center Manger: Julia Cameron, MOT, OTR/L, CLT, CLMTJulia has 10 years of experience in a variety of settings, including orthopedics, hands, neurology and burns.
 She graduated with a master’s degree in occupational therapy.
 She began her career working with inpatients and outpatients in a Level I Trauma hospital.
 She has experience with both children and adults.
 She is a certified lymphedema therapist and is trained in the Graston technique.

 Occupational Therapist: Allison Sorrels, MOT, OTR/L, CHT Allison completed her master's in occupational therapy in 1997.
 She became a Certified Hand Therapist in 2002 and has extensive experience working with patients with hand and upper extremity injuries.
 She especially enjoys working with the senior adult population.
 She has worked closely with orthopedic surgeons and in inpatient and outpatient settings.
 She has been with Baylor since 2008.